simonom/PyCHAM/README.md

 Compt = Name of component injected at some time after experiment start.
 Note, this is
-		case sensitive, with the case matching that in the xml file - note this for components with concentrations allowed to change, see const_comp for those with unvariable concentrations
+		case sensitive, with the case matching that in the xml file - note this for components with concentrations allowed to change, see const_comp for those with invariable concentrations

-injectt = Times at which injections occur (s), which correspond to the concentrations in
+injectt = Time(s) at which injections occur (seconds), which correspond to the
+			concentrations in
 			Ct, if multiple values (representing injection at multiple times), please separate with commas.
 If multiple components are  injected after the start time, then this input should still consist of just one series of times as